-At least five prominent Russian businessmen have reportedly died by suicide since late January, with three of them allegedly killing members of their families before taking their own lives.
+At least eight prominent Russian businessmen have reportedly died by suicide or in as yet unexplained accidents since late January, with six of them associated with Russia’s two largest energy companies.

 Four of the dead men were associated with the Russian state-owned energy giant Gazprom or one of its subsidiaries.

 CNN’s calls to Gazprom have not been returned.